 He appears not to have married.
 In adulthood he dwelled in Georges Township.

-Woodrow made a living as an "occulist" (eye doctor), specializing in eyeglasses for patients.
+Woodrow made a living as an "occulist," engaged in making eyeglasses for opticians.

-In late 1950, he began to suffer from an abscess in the right frontal lobe of his brain.
+Woodrow began to suffer from an abscess in the right frontal lobe of his brain in late 1950.
 He endured the illness for three months as pressure increased inside his cranium.
 Sadly, he died in Uniontown Hospital at the age of 38 on Jan.
 9, 1951.
 He also is buried at Park

 Place Cemetery.
 A death notice was printed in the Uniontown Evening Standard.